wildfly/quickstart/cmt/README.md

 * Never - If the client has a transaction running and does not suspend it but calls a method annotated with Never then an EJB exception will be raised.

-JBoss Enterprise Application Platform 6 and JBoss AS 7 ship with an H2 datasource by default.
+JBoss Enterprise Application Platform 6 and JBoss AS 7 ship with H2, an in-memory database written in Java.
 This example shows how to transactionally insert key value pairs into the H2 database and demonstrates the requirements on the developer with respect to the JPA Entity Manager.

 System requirements